grafana/agent/docs/sources/flow/reference/components/loki.rules.kubernetes.md

 `address` is running in single-tenant mode and no `X-Scope-OrgID` header is sent.

-The `sync_interval` argument determines how often Loki's ruler API is accessed to reload the current state of rules.
+The `sync_interval` argument determines how often Loki's ruler API is accessed to reload the current state.
 Interaction with the Kubernetes API works differently.
 Updates are processed as events from the Kubernetes API server according to the informer pattern.

-The `loki_namespace_prefix` argument can be used to separate the rules managed by multiple agent deployments across your infrastructure.
-It should be set to a unique value for each deployment.
+You can use the `loki_namespace_prefix` argument to separate the rules managed by multiple agent deployments across your infrastructure.
+You should set the prefix to a unique value for each deployment.

 ## Blocks